CORE4/fulmar/README.md

 machine and allows a quick revert to the old version, as long as other dependencies are compatible (i.e. database).

 It has (yet limited) support for MySQL / MariaDB and git.
-Remote databases can be accessed through an ssh tunnel.

 ## Prerequisites

-Fulmar 2.0 runs with Ruby >= 2.0.
+Fulmar 2.0 runs with Ruby >= 2.2.2.
 Plugins like [mariadb](https://github.com/CORE4/fulmar-plugin-mariadb) might have
 additional requirements.

 ## Installation